 When your body gets overheated for whatever reason, you run the risk of getting heat exhaustion, or in an extreme situation, heat stroke.
 The major risk of getting sun burned is that the patches of skin where there are sun burns prevent the body from cooling naturally.
 You should use an umbrella, rather than just a wide-brimmed hat, in tropical summer.
 This will protect you from direct exposure to the sun, which can be more perilous than is commonly realized.
 Apart from heating your body dangerously, direct sun rays on your head can adversely affect your brain leaving you addlepated or at least disoriented.

-DO THIS TO BE SAFE: Ideally, use some kind of sunscreen on the skin to prevent future potentially life-threatening melanoma (skin cancer).
+Ideally, use some kind of sunscreen on the skin to prevent future potentially life-threatening melanoma (skin cancer).
 Protect your eyes by wearing sunshades which block UV rays.

 Not Just High Summer; Monsoons Can Be Equally Lethal

 You could be exposed to extreme heat which adversely impacts your body’s capability to counter outside heat in monsoons too; not just in summer.
 When you sweat profusely, it is the body’s way of cooling down.
 When your body can’t cool down adequately naturally or with assistance; you begin to run a fever.
 Humid heat which is normal during the monsoons even in dry climes is dangerous as it leads to excessive perspiration leading to dehydration without lowering body temperature.
 A person exposed to humid heat finds herself/himself literally steaming when bathing in cool water.